Doral Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Behavioral therapy

-- Specialized therapies (pet therapy, music therapy, art therapy, etc.)
+- Specialized therapies (music therapy, art therapy, etc.)

 These objectives are designed to provide a structured lifestyle that is conducive to long-lasting recovery and sobriety.